4 Best Types of Grout for a Shower: Explained & Compared

 Sand provides anti-shrinkage qualities during the curing phase.
 As sanded grout dries, the immobile sand particles stay locked in place.

-Because of its firm and rigid nature, sanded grout is also highly resistant to cracking.
-This makes it an ideal choice for the bathroom floor.
+Because of its firm and rigid nature, sanded grout is also highly resistant to cracking, which makes it an ideal choice for the bathroom floor.

 Due to its high concentration of sand particles, sanded grout can also scratch softer tiling materials, such as limestone, granite, and marble.